robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 Prerequisites
 ---------------------------------

+..
 Complete the previous tutorial, :ref:`Define Custom Prometheus Alerts`.
+You must have some Prometheus alerts already defined.
+Ex: HostHighCpuLoad

 Enriching a Custom Alert